DiscoverAtlanta.com homepage

 9 Mile Station

-Sunsets on the patio at 9 Mile Station just might rival the food. (📷: Evan West)
+Sunsets on the patio at 9 Mile Station just might rival the food.
+(Photo by Evan West)

-Kelvin and Mandy Slater opened their restaurant on the roof at Ponce City Market, and people have flocked there ever since.
-Brunch items include a sticky bun that serves four, crab cake benedict and huevos divorciados.
-If you come for dinner later, you can enjoy the food with a view of the sunset.
-You can start with crispy brussel sprouts, then treat yourself to a whole chicken leg for an entree, then finish with creme brulee for dessert.
+Kelvin and Mandy Slater opened 9 Mile Station on the roof at Ponce City Market, and people have flocked there ever since.
+Brunch items include a sticky bun that serves four, crab cake Benedict and huevos divorciados.
+If you come for dinner, you can enjoy the food with a view of the sunset.
+Start with crispy Brussels sprouts, then treat yourself to a whole chicken leg for an entree and finish with creme brulee for dessert.

 Marcus Bar & Grille

-With restaurants all over the world, Marcus Samuelsson opened his first restaurant in Atlanta.
-Marcus Bar & Grille is located in Old Fourth Ward serving elevated comfort classics along with signature dishes.
-Whether you want to indulge in fried chicken and cornbread waffles or miso glazed striped bass, the menu features a variety of dishes to enjoy.
+With restaurants all over the world, Marcus Samuelsson finally opened his first restaurant in Atlanta.
+Marcus Bar & Grille is located in Old Fourth Ward, serving elevated comfort classics along with signature dishes.
+Whether you want to indulge in fried chicken and cornbread waffles or miso-glazed striped bass, the menu features a variety of dishes to enjoy.

 Rock Steady